-4. THUD:
+THUD:

-- Intensity: 3 - Drill is run at assigned speed through the moment of contact; no pre-determined "winner."
-Contact remains above the waist, players stay on their feet and a quick whistle ends the drill.
+- Intensity: 4 - Drill is run at a competitive speed through the moment of contact.
+There is no pre-determined "winner."
+Contact is above the waist.
+Players stay on their feet and quick whistle ends the drill.

-5. LIVE ACTION:
+LIVE:

-- Intensity: 4 - Drill is run in game-like conditions and is the only time that players are taken to the ground.
+- Intensity: 5 - Drill is run at a competitive speed in game-like conditions.